 Renting a house with a big group is really the way to go (we usually go down for a week in the summer with my boyfriend’s extended family), but there are lots of hotels and vacation rentals there too.

 - Distance from NYC: 1 hr 24 min (69.7 mi)

 - Where to stay: Ghostlight Inn, New Hope

 Bucks County is actually one of my favorite places to spend a weekend, although I feel like it’s super underrated, especially by the New York City set.

 Located in Pennsylvania, it’s a collection of adorable towns and quintessential Main Streets.
 You can even take a scenic driving tour of covered bridges!

 One thing that I haven’t done but that’s on my list – a hot air balloon ride when the fall foliage is at its peak!
-Although we stayed in a cute B&B not far from Peddler’s Village, I think it’d also be fun to stay in the little town of New Hope – it’s full of great restaurants and bars (also very gay and family-friendly).
+Although we stayed in a cute B&B called Ashmill Farm, not far from Peddler’s Village, I think it’d also be fun to stay in the little town of New Hope – it’s full of great restaurants and bars (also very gay and family-friendly).

 Don’t miss having a lobster roll at Captain Scott’s Lobster Dock in the next town over, but note that it’s only open in the summer.

 - Distance from NYC: 2 hr 36 min (139.4 mi)

 - Where to stay: Vienna Hotel, Windham